iterative/dvc.org/static/docs/get-started/configuration.md

 remote data storage, you can pull models and data files which were created by your team members without spending time and resources to re-build models and re-process data files.
-It also saves space on your local environment - DVC can fetch into a local cache only the data you need for a specific branch/commit.
+It also saves space on your local environment - DVC can fetch into the local cache only the data you need for a specific branch/commit.

 As of this version, DVC supports five types of data storages (remotes):